-- General programme coordination tasks - 1. necessary data and information collection in the programming process; - 2. cooperating with central, regional and local organisations (of the programme area) with view to collecting data and information necessary in the process of programme implementation; - 3. coordinating the promotion activities related to the programme; - 4. organising workshops addressed to potential applicants; - 5. participating in the working groups set up for elaborating / revising the programming document; - 6. preparing proposals for programme amendments. - Secretariat tasks for the Monitoring Committee - 1. fulfilling the usual work of a secretariat; - 2. coordinating the process of project assessment, contracting external experts on a case-by-case basis;
+- General programme coordination tasks - a) necessary data and information collection in the programming process; - b) cooperating with central, regional and local organisations (of the programme area) with view to collecting data and information necessary in the process of programme implementation; - c) coordinating the promotion activities related to the programme; - d) organising workshops addressed to potential applicants; - e) participating in the working groups set up for elaborating / revising the programming document; - f) preparing proposals for programme amendments. - Secretariat tasks for the Monitoring Committee - a) fulfilling the usual work of a secretariat; - coordinating the process of project assessment, contracting external experts on a case-by-case basis; - based on the results of point b) submitting proposals for decision-making to the MC/SC; - d) providing the MC with background documentation and reports in English on the implementation of the Programme, including minutes of meetings organised to assist decision-making;

+- e) implementing operational decisions of the MC/SC, including the managing of written decision-making procedures; - f) providing assistance and technical coordination in the elaboration of the Annual Implementation Report for the EC.

+Administrative activities

+- a) ensuring the administrative management of (external) tasks and services; - b) supporting the AA in its activities, if necessary. - Programme monitoring and information system - a) contributing to the setting up of a Monitoring and Information System; - b) regularly maintaining and updating the Monitoring and Information System; inserting data into the system.

+• Programme evaluation

-- 3. based on the results of point b) submitting proposals for decision-making to the MC/SC; - 4. providing the MC with background documentation and reports in English on the implementation of the Programme, including minutes of meetings organised to assist decision-making; - 5. implementing operational decisions of the MC/SC, including the managing of written decision-making procedures; - 6. providing assistance and technical coordination in the elaboration of the Annual Implementation Report for the EC. - Administrative activities - 1. ensuring the administrative management of (external) tasks and services; - 2. supporting the AA in its activities, if necessary. - Programme monitoring and information system - 1. contributing to the setting up of a Monitoring and Information System; - 2. regularly maintaining and updating the Monitoring and Information System; inserting data into the system. - Programme evaluation - a) coordinating evaluations performed during (and following) the implementation of the Programme. - Project development (generation) and selection - a) coordinating the support of project generation and development; - b) managing the project application process: preparing and making available documents necessary for project application and selection; providing information and advice to applicants; receiving and registering project applications; - c) carrying out the formal, eligibility and quality assessment of proposals by internal staff and/or external experts;
+- a) coordinating evaluations performed during (and following) the implementation of the Programme. - Project development (generation) and selection - a) coordinating the support of project generation and development; - b) managing the project application process: preparing and making available documents necessary for project application and selection; providing information and advice to applicants; receiving and registering project applications; - c) carrying out the formal, eligibility and quality assessment of proposals by internal staff and/or external experts: - d) coordinating the exchange of information on different project proposals between the JS and IP-s; - e) supporting the IP-s in their activities; - f) monitoring the joint projects / partner-search database.

+• Implementation

-- d) coordinating the exchange of information on different project proposals between the JS and JS Contact Points; - e) supporting the JS Contact Points in their activities; - f) monitoring the joint projects / partner-search database. - Implementation - 1. preparing materials necessary for programme implementation; - 2. assisting project partners in project implementation: providing advice and assistance to project partners about the implementation of project activities and financial administration: - 3. preparing subsidy contracts; - 4. checking the progress- and financial reports submitted by the Lead Beneficiaries; - 5. verifying the existence of the declaration on the validation of the expenditures issued by the controllers; - 6. assisting the Lead Beneficiaries in preparing payment claims; - 7. monitoring project progress through collecting and checking project monitoring reports, monitoring outputs etc.; - 8. performing monitoring visits at the Lead Beneficiaries and Project Partners; - 9. preparing progress- and verification reports on programme- and project implementation and submitting them to the MA and the MC; - 10. preparing (or participating in the preparation of) any other documents required by the EC (e.g. Annual Implementation Report). - Information and publicity - 1. preparing, managing and developing the visual identity of the programme; - 2. establishing, developing and maintaining the programme's website, including sections serving project partner search and implemented project database; - 3. participating in communication initiatives of the EC, of INTERACT and/or national organisations of Hungary and Croatia (e.g. taking part in European Cooperation Day or similar programmes); - 4. assisting the beneficiaries (mainly the Lead Beneficiaries) in the proper use of the Programme's visual designs; - 5. representing the programme at national and international events, competitions, data collections etc.
+- a) preparing materials necessary for programme implementation; - b) assisting project partners in project implementation: providing advice and assistance to project partners about the implementation of project activities and financial administration; - c) preparing subsidy contracts; - d) checking the progress- and financial reports submitted by the Lead Partners; - e) verifying the existence of the declaration on the validation of the expenditures issued by the controllers: - f) assisting the Lead Partners in preparing payment claims; - g) monitoring project progress through collecting and checking project monitoring reports, monitoring outputs etc.; - h) performing monitoring visits at the Lead Partners and Project Partners; - i) preparing progress- and verification reports on programme- and project implementation and submitting them to the MA and the MC: - j) preparing (or participating in the preparation of) any other documents required by the EC (e.g. Annual Implementation Report). - Information and publicity - a) preparing, managing and developing the visual identity of the programme;

+- b) establishing, developing and maintaining the programme's website, including sections serving project partner search and implemented project database; - c) participating in communication initiatives of the EC, of INTERACT and/or national organisations of Hungary and Croatia (e.g. taking part in European Cooperation Day or similar programmes); - d) assisting the beneficiaries (mainly the Lead Partners) in the proper use of the Programme's visual designs; - e) representing the programme at national and international events, competitions, data collections etc.